acend/helm-basics-training/content/en/docs/05/_index.md

 ```

 "found character that cannot start any token" probably doesn't ring a bell so we try to find out what's wrong with line 15 in file `templates/ingress.yaml`.
 Beware that line 15 corresponds to line 15 of the rendered file!
-If you want to know what is online 15 in the rendered file, you can execute following command:
+If you want to know what is on line 15 in the rendered file, you can execute the following command:
 ```bash
 helm template -s templates/ingress.yaml . --debug | cat -n -
 ```